Capital punishment in New Zealand: Abolition: 1949–1961

 Eddie Te Whiu was hanged in August 1955, after he had killed an elderly widow in Ngararatunua, near Kamo, when an attempted burglary went wrong.
 Abolitionist sentiment grew again, as, with the Foster and Black cases, there was perceptible anxiety about the failure of "deterrence" value in the context of violent homicides, and whether Te Whiu should have been convicted of manslaughter instead, due to his dysfunctional family origins and limited intellectual capabilities.
 As a result, a National Committee for Abolition of the Death Penalty was formed in November 1956, with branches in Auckland, Wellington, Christchurch and Dunedin.

 Engel and Maureen Garing have drawn attention to the involvement of Protestant Christian opposition to capital punishment.
 In 1941 and 1951, the Christian Social Justice League, Christchurch Anglican Diocesan Synod and Methodist Public Questions Committee supported abolition, as did individual Catholics, although their hierarchy remained neutral in this debate.
 The New Zealand Theosophical Society also opposed capital punishment, and the Churches of Christ and Baptist Union declared its opposition in the late fifties.
 As religious opposition grew, it provided opponents of capital punishment with an organisational base that was used to good effect.
 Redmer Yska notes that clergy often refused to participate in legitimising executions through their presence, of whatever denomination.

 As a consequence of controversy over the perceived escalation in use of capital punishment, abolitionist petitions started to circulate as well.
 In 1956, a proposal for a referendum on capital punishment was put forward by the Minister of Justice, Jack Marshall.
 This referendum was to be voted on during the 1957 general election, but the proposal was defeated.

-Meanwhile, Walter James Bolton (1888–1957) was executed at Mount Eden Prison in Auckland in February 1957, after he had allegedly poisoned his wife with arsenic.
+Meanwhile, Walter James Bolton (1888–1957) was executed at Mount Eden Prison in Auckland in February 1957, after he was convicted for poisoning his wife with arsenic.
 Given that the National Party lost that election, there were to be no further executions within New Zealand.
 However, while the election saw a short-lived Labour government elected, capital punishment was not debated in Parliament again before the National party regained power after the 1960 election.

 In 1961, the National Party reaffirmed its support for the death penalty, although restricted its use to premeditated murders, and those committed during another crime or during an escape from custody.
 The issue of capital punishment generated intensive debate within the National Party—the Minister of Justice in the Second National Government, who was responsible for introducing the Crimes Bill 1961, Ralph Hanan, strongly opposed the death penalty, while Jack Marshall, the Deputy Prime Minister, had supported its use while serving as Minister of Justice and Attorney General, as noted above.